lshash/Gram_Potter/README.md

 private means private,
 we must do nothing for such account
 yes there are still way of doing something
 but this is called 'black-pot-hack'
 I am not interested in such activity but for public one.
 public means public so
-why not we access by our way?
+why not we access it with our way?